NirantK/nirantk.github.io/content/en/community/_index.md

 Our community's impact is evident in the success stories it has nurtured.
 Ragas has evolved into a business and recently got into YCombinator.
 Previous speaker Ravi Theja found a significant roles at Llama Index, while collaborator Shivendu Kumar joined Qdrant.
 Notably, FastEmbed itself was born out of the community's articulated needs, exemplifying our commitment to fostering real-world AI solutions.

 In essence, our community is not just a forum for discussion but a melting pot for AI Engineering innovation and collaboration.
+You can join us on WhatsApp [here](https://nas.io/the-generativeai-group).

 # WhatsApp Community Rules